abdullah2323442/thesisrepo-backup/sequence-academic.md

 #### 3.2.3 Student Access to Annotations

-Students can view and download annotated documents with version history.
+Students can view annotated documents with version history.

 ```mermaid
 sequenceDiagram